“There is no such thing as a Docker container!”

 , the bash

-program running in the forked process will inherit the --net
+program running in the forked process below will inherit the --net

 namespace from its parent, and we can see this by listing out the processes ns